 - If the motor design requires connection to a specific converter type, carefully check the supplementary data on the rating plate/supplementary plate. - Ensure that the converter is correctly parameterized.
 Depending on the design, you will find some parameterization data on the rating plate of the machine.
 Further information is provided in the converter documentation.
+Contact the Service Center (Page 12) if required.

-If necessary, contact the Service Center. - Check that the supplementary equipment and devices to monitor the machine are correctly connected and are functioning correctly. - In continuous operation, carefully ensure that the motor cannot exceed the specified upper speed limit n{max} or fall below the lower speed limit n{min}.
+- Check that the supplementary equipment and devices to monitor the machine are correctly connected and are functioning correctly. - In continuous operation, carefully ensure that the motor cannot exceed the specified upper speed limit nmax or fall below the lower speed limit nmin.

-The permissible acceleration time to the limit speed n{min} depends on the parameter assignment.
+The permissible acceleration time to the limit speed nmin depends on the parameter assignment.